SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 fooChannel.getOutputBackpressure();
 ```

 !!
-If backpressure for a specific channel gets too high, you can quickly close that channel using `fooChannel.kill()`.
+If backpressure for a specific channel gets too high, you can quickly kill that channel and all its listeners using `fooChannel.kill()`.
+The `fooChannel.close()` method is similar except that it will allow current pending data and events to finish processing before closing consumers.

-### Measuring agServer (AGServer) backpressure
+### Measure agServer (AGServer) backpressure

 You should generally avoid awaiting on listeners directly from the main `agServer` instance because this can cause backpressure to build up on the agServer itself.
 Backpressure on agServer listeners means that sockets will have to wait in line (one at a time) before they can be handled by your code (I.e. because the next `'connection'` event could be delayed between each socket); this can lead to a situation whereby a new socket cannot interact with the server until the previous socket has completed a specific initialization task.
 This feature can be desirable for some systems but it creates an interdependency between sockets which is not suitable for the vast majority of publicly-exposed systems as it could open up a DoS vulnerability.